zwang695/alexa-skills-list/skills/B01FF33U4O/README.md

 * *Alexa, open Hollywood Dogs*

-This skill provides trivia about the famous dogs that have starred and film and television.
+This skill provides trivia facts about the famous dogs of film and television.

 ***